venth/aws-adfs/README.md

 Thanks to [Brandond](https://github.com/brandond) contribution - "Add support for Kerberos SSO on Windows via requests_negotiate_sspi"
 * on windows os will be used Security Support Provider Interface

+# Compatibility

+As of version 0.2.0, this tool acts on the 'default' profile unless an alternate profile name has been specified on the command line or in your environment.
+Previous versions acted on the 'adfs' profile by default.

 # Installation

 * user local installation